boardgamers/boardgamers-mono/README.md

 The instructions to run the [webapp](./webapp-vue/README.md) and the [admin](./admin-app/README.md) are available in their README.

+You can directly run the frontend against the website!
+No need to run the backend.

 ### Backend

 You can follow the instructions in [api-node](./api-node/README.md) and [game-server](./game-server/README.md), or you can just run the following command: